algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 [^3]: An index is a list of data, such as group of files or database entries.
 [^4]: The percentage, quantity, and index of each wine is entered.
 [^5]: GUI(Graphical User Interface)provides a visual way for users to interact with an application using graphical elements such as windows, buttons, menus, and forms.
+[^6]: Here when we say step, we simply, means 1 transfer, that is the transfer on wine from 1 tank into another one.